-Reducing intake of oxalates in the diet can be beneficial and reduce symptoms, however, it needs to be done very slowly to avoid a “dumping” reaction.
+Reducing intake of oxalates in the diet can be beneficial and reduce symptoms, however, it needs to be done extremely slowly to avoid a “dumping” reaction.
 This is where the cells are moving stored oxalate out and are being damaged in the process.

 Dumping of oxalates can cause a temporary worsening of symptoms and/or a yeast flare, painful bowel movements, rashes or hives, grainy stools, pain with urination or irritability.